 For crumble topping

-- ¼ cup almond flour 25g (also called ground almonds)
+- ¼ cup almond flour (also called ground almonds)

-- 3 tbsp unsalted butter 42g, cold, cut in small pieces
+- 3 tablespoon unsalted butter cold, cut in small pieces

 For fruit base